blastehh/pterodactyl_ansible/README.md

 ## Generic steps for both types of install

-1. Check the `hosts.example` file on the required variables for your ansible hosts file
+1. Check the `hosts.example` file on the required variables for your ansible hosts file `/etc/ansible/hosts`

+## Steps For Full Install

+1. Install your OS on both Panel and Daemon servers.
+2. Set up ansible on your controller machine and make sure that your server has the required entry in the `/etc/ansible/hosts` file.
+3. Run the playbook `ansible-playbook pterodactyl.yml -b -K`
+4. Save the passwords that shows in the output logs
+5. Configure your email settings with `php artisan p:environment:mail`
+6. Copy the config from your panel to `/srv/daemon/config/core.json` on your new daemon server
+7. Run `systemctl start wings` on your daemon server

-## Steps For Daemon Install
+## Steps For Daemon Only Install

 1. Install your OS
 2. Set up ansible on your controller machine and make sure that your server has the required entry in the `/etc/ansible/hosts` file.
-3. Run the playbook `ansible-playbook pterodactyldaemon.yml -b -K -l '<HOST or ANSIBLE GROUP>'`
+3. Run the playbook `ansible-playbook pterodactyl.yml -b -K -l 'pterodaemon'`
-4. Copy the config from your panel to `/srv/daemon/config/core.json` on your new node
+4. Copy the config from your panel to `/srv/daemon/config/core.json` on your new daemon server
 5. Run `systemctl start wings`

-## Steps For Panel Install
+## Steps For Panel Only Install

 1. Install your OS
 2. Set up ansible on your controller machine and make sure that your server has the required entry in the `/etc/ansible/hosts` file.
-3. Run the playbook `ansible-playbook pterodactylpanel.yml -b -K -l '<HOST or ANSIBLE GROUP>'`
+3. Run the playbook `ansible-playbook pterodactyl.yml -b -K -l 'pteropanel'`
 4. save the passwords that shows in the output logs
 5. Configure your email settings with `php artisan p:environment:mail`